codeplatoon-devops/pre-work/README.md

 > By the time this is finalized we will want concrete details including how they should share their certification status with us.

 #### Structure
-Each week of the pre-work, you will be expected to watch the online tutorials we suggest, attend a group video conference, and solve programming challenges on CoderByte.
+For pre-work you will be expected to watch the online tutorials we suggest, attend weekly group video conferences, and solve programming challenges on CoderByte.
 Additionally, over the full course of the pre-work you will be expected to complete the AWS SkillBuilder Cloud Practitioner course in preparation for the certification exam.

-> @BenjaminCohen we need to work on the wording of this document given that we don't have weekly challenges, but rather there is only a single week with all the CoderByte challenges rolled together.

 #### Grading
 The requirements for getting into the full-time program are:
 * Pass the AWS Cloud Practitioner Certification exam
 * Solve all of our Python programming challenges on CoderByte
-* Pass the Final Live Technical Assessment
+* Pass the final Live Technical Assessment

-> We need to clarify what grading/passing looks like for our own pre-work.
+> We need to clarify what grading/passing looks like as precisely as possible

 #### CoderByte
 The programming assignments can be found on CoderByte.
 CoderByte is a service that tests your Python coding knowledge.
 You can find the link to the coding challenges in the [Calendar](#calendar) section below.